rawilk/profile-filament-plugin/docs/pages/settings.md

 > {note} While we are enabling email change verification on the panel, we are completely overriding the default behavior with the plugin.

-Next, you need to ensure the `create_pending_user_emails_table` [migration](/docs/profile-filament-plugin/{version}/installation#user-content-migrations).
-Here is the content of the migration if you don't publish the package's migrations.
+Next, you need to ensure you run the `create_pending_user_emails_table` [migration](/docs/profile-filament-plugin/{version}/installation#user-content-migrations).
+Here is the content of the migration you need to create the table:

 ```php
 use Illuminate\Database\Schema\Blueprint;